 Run in conjunction with ABN feeds, the NFU's Poultry Industry Programme (PIP) aims to build on the existing skills and knowledge of the young people that take part to help them develop their careers as future industry leaders.

 The programme is made up of a series of events which give participants a unique insight into the industry as well as creating contacts with other professionals.
 It brings together like-minded young people and provides valuable market insight into the British poultry meat and egg sectors.

-Greg Marsh, 2016/17 PIP participant, said: “The programme is imperative in allowing young farmers the opportunity to further expand and develop their experiences in order to push the industry with new ideas and investment, learnt through meeting different people with different ideas and looking at alternative or new technologies within the sector."
+Greg Marsh, a participant in the 2016/17 PIP, said: “The programme is imperative in allowing young farmers the opportunity to further expand and develop their experiences in order to push the industry with new ideas and investment, learnt through meeting different people with different ideas and looking at alternative or new technologies within the sector."

-Read reports and blogs from the 2017/18 PIP participants to find out more about the programme:
+Read these reports from 2017/18 PIP participants to find out more about the programme: